JoeBalduz/Port-Knocking-Web-Server/README.md

 # Port-Knocking-Web-Server

 This port knocking web server is comprised of two parts.
 The client and the server.
 The client sends a "knock" to the server to start up a web server process.
 The web server will remain open for 10 seconds before being closed.
 If the client sends a "knock" to the server while the web server is still up, the timer will be reset to 10.
 This port knocking web server is made to be reasonably secure against playback attacks.
 The client and the server must be on the same network.

+# How the Programs Work

+This program works by having the client send a "knock" to the server to bring up a web server.
+This "knock" needs to be sent to the correct port on the server.
+This port is a secret known only the client and the server.
+It is however possible that an attacker may sniff packets to see what port a client is sending messages to.
+Because of this, it is assumed that a possible attacker knows the correct port on the server to "knock" to bring up the web server.
+To combat this, we have a shared secret between the client and the server.
+The client must now send a message that contains that secret to the server.
+The web server will then only be brought up if the secret is received by the server.

 # Running the Program
 This program is made to work for Windows.
 Right now, the client and the server must be run on two different machines that are on the same network.
 I plan on adding a change in the future that will allow the two programs to be run on the same machine.
 The programs can be compiled by bringing up command prompt for VS. The following commands will compile the programs.

 For the server: